dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_5.md

 * `∀ p. p ∈ ↓P ⇒ ∃ q. q ∈ Q ∧ p ≤ q`                    by definition of `↓`
 * `∀ p. (∃ p′. p′ ∈ P ∧ p ≤ p′) ⇒ ∃ q. q ∈ Q ∧ p ≤ q`   by definition of `↓`
 * `∀ p. ∃ q. p ∈ P ⇒ q ∈ Q ∧ p ≤ q`                     by instantiating `p′` with `p`
-Furthermore, if we assume the `Q` is not empty we get:
 * `∀ p ∈ P. ∃ q ∈ Q. p ≤ q`

 When we manipulate downward-closed sets as a finite union of ideal, it means that every ideal of `P` is contained in an ideal of `Q`.